 - Life is a collaborative process – even if you lead a life of solitude.

 - Your greatest discoveries and insights will come from connections with other people.

 - It’s incredibly important to keep in touch with others during the journey of life and watch as the great drama unfolds.

 - Meeting the most eminent people of your generation is possible – if you become a person of value.

 - Keep your interest alive, follow your intuition, and never stop exploring.

 - Fall in love at least once.

-- Consciousness is a great scheme of interrelated patterns created by the brain, which builds a model of reality by recognizing and modelling these patterns (I’m still not 100% sure about this one).
+- Consciousness is a great scheme of interrelated patterns created by the brain, which builds a model of reality by recognizing and modeling these patterns (I’m still not 100% sure about this one).

-- Caring is one of the most important characteristic of people who live a meaningful life.
+- Caring is one of the most important characteristics of people who live a meaningful life.

-- Writing a good piece of work requires time, and many revisions.
-If you want it to last, you have to be obsessed by it.
+- Writing a good piece of work requires time and many revisions.
+If you want it to last, you have to be obsessed with it.
 (Dr. Sacks took seven years to complete Awakenings)